DannyWhiteFix/NexaWallet/doc/tailstorm.md

 ## The minerData field in the block heaader

 The minerData field in pre-tailstorm blocks is empty and so when the miner data version is queried it returns with a "0".
-Once tailstorm is activated subblocks will have the minerData version set to "1" but have no other miner data present, and summary blocks will have a minerData version of "2" and have a full set of mining hashes with their respective nonce data.
+Once tailstorm is activated subblocks will have the minerData version set to "1" with the minerData containing the previous subblock hash(s) that this subblock was mined on top of.
+Summary blocks will have a minerData version of "2" and have a full set of mining hashes and their respective nonce data for each subblock that was included in the Summary block.

 ## Notes on Testing